PLEASE READ THIS PRIVACY STATEMENT CAREFULLY. THIS PRIVACY STATEMENT IS MADE AVAILABLE TO YOU FREE OF CHARGE.

 Non-personal information includes any information Stryker Australia gathers about you that does not contain your identity, and that cannot reasonably be used to ascertain your identity.
-Each time you visit this site to read or download information we may collect non-personal information about you from your computer including the following ("non-personal information"):
+Each time you visit Stryker’s website to read or download information we may collect non-personal information about you from your computer including the following ("non-personal information"):

 What does Stryker do with non-personal information?

-We will use non-personal information to help us make our site more useful to visitors and for other business purposes.
+We will use non-personal information to help us make our website more useful to visitors and for other business purposes.
 We may prepare reports and other materials using non-personal information.